firsovroman/firsovroman/README.md

 ![](https://komarev.com/ghpvc/?username=firsovroman)

 ## About my projects: (О моих проектах:)
-Dear colleagues, for each of the projects I have tried to give a comprehensive description in the README-file All projects were carried out for the purpose of self-education.
+Dear colleagues, for each of the projects I have tried to give a exhaustive description in the README-file All projects were carried out for the purpose of self-education.
 The most practice-oriented projects can be:
 - SpringMVC_Hibernate_AOP
 - Spring_REST_API_Server